YacGroup/yacguide/CONTRIBUTING.md

 ## Making Releases

+The release process is based on Git tags.

-After performing the steps below, the [F-Droid] server will build and sign the app after some time and make it available in the app store.
+The [F-Droid] server checks for new tags in the repo on a regular basis.
+If there is new matching tag, the server starts the build and sign process and makes the app available in the app store.

-The deployment of the app to the Google Play store is done by the CI, if a release tag is pushed to the GitHub repository.
+The deployment of the app to the Google Play store is done by the CI, if a matching release tag is pushed to the GitHub repository.

-### Stable Release

-Create a annotated Git tag following the corresponding version scheme with a leading `v`.
-E.g. `v1.2.3`.

-### Development Version
+To create a release tag, do the following steps:

 1. Change into the `master` branch and sync your branch with the remote repository.